yaronelh/WordPress-Security-Enhancements/Readme.md

 ## What about WordPress security Plug-ins?

-Definitely, security plug-ins should be a part of your toolkit especially if you suspect you already been packed, some of these organs can check if WordPress files were changed in some way, in addition to other mitigation strategys such as:
+Definitely, security plug-ins should be a part of your toolkit especially if you suspect you already been hacked, some of these organs can check if WordPress files were changed in some way, in addition to other mitigation strategys such as:

 - Number of login attempt allowed
 - Retrieve password attempts allow